 There are other places, of course, but they have less of a tourist infrastructure or are harder to get to.
 These places include Quiche in the Highlands and Huehuetenango near the Mexican border.

-Another culture that is quite fascinating is the laid-back Afro-indigenous Garifuna people, originally from the Caribbean islands.
+Another quite fascinating culture is the Afro-indigenous Garifuna people, originally from the Caribbean islands.
 You’ll find Garifuna people residing along the eastern coast of Central America from Belize to Costa Rica.
 The best place to experience Garifuna culture is in Livingston.

 96. Where are the best hiking experiences in Guatemala?

 I think one of the highlights of Guatemala is all the opportunities to go on epic hikes.
-There are 3 ultimate hiking experiences in Guatemala.
-You’ve got to do at least 1 of these:
+There are 3 ultimate multi-day hiking experiences in Guatemala.
+You’ve got to do at least one of these:

 Here are some hikes that aren’t as epic but can be a fun experience: